EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 able to be processed to completion without errors.
 Errors are fatal.

+## Building Small Disk Images

+Here are some techniques for building small disk images.

+* Create a meta-package, use ALL to disable everything
+* Refactor existing packages (within a single package file) into a minimal and a full-blown file set (see fuzix-util.pkg for an example of this) and then pull in the minimal parts
+* Use r (remove) in the meta-package file to tactically trim away files you can do without

+See Standalone/filesystem-src/fuzix-mini.pkg for an example.

 ## Current Status

 This description reflects the current state of build-filesystem-ng; a complete